floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 - sokol-shdc (shader cross-compiler):
     - the code generated by sokol-shdc no longer directly calls sokol_gfx.h functions to get the runtime backend, instead the caller now needs to pass the correct backend into the generated code (see below in 'Change Recipes' section for examples)
-    - fixes in the generated code required for the sokol_gfx.h public struct changes
+    - various fixes in the generated code required for the sokol_gfx.h public struct changes
     - sokol-shdc can now generate code for the [sokol-zig bindings](https://github.com/floooh/sokol-zig/)

 # Change Recipes